 Soon these negative emotions take up more and more of your day.
 And the more you feed negative emotions, the hungrier they get.
 You may be feeding them internally all by yourself.
 Or you may be spending lots of time talking about them with your co-workers, friends, or spouses.

-Building those emotional boxes one emotion at a time
+Building emotional boxes one by one

 So what’s really going on?
 Essentially, you’re building emotional boxes in response to your feelings of helplessness or being trapped.
 And after a while, the boxes of emotions start to have more and more of an influence.
 All those stuffed feelings combine to color your entire work experience.